This website uses cookies. by continuing to browse the site you are agreeing to our cookies policy.

 Endangerment

-Victoria, because of past behaviours, now has over 270 endangered and threatened Vertebrate species, many hundreds more, when invertebrate species, plant species and other classes of life are considered.
+Victoria, because of past behaviours, now has over 270 endangered and threatened vertebrate species, many hundreds more, when invertebrate species, plant species and other classes of life are considered.
 As of March 2025, over 2,000 species of plants, animals, and fungi were listed as threatened or endangered in Victoria, under the Flora and Fauna Guarantee Act 1988 (FFG Act).
 This means that almost one third of all of Victoria’s species are now in danger of extinction and the Victorian Government’s current conduct is only hastening their demise.

 No items found.